k8sland/lab1/configmap/README.md

         3. Thus if you want to load a dictionary located in /var/hangman/custom.txt you will specify:
             1. --dir /var/hangman
             2. --file custom
+    3. Use label `app=hangman`
+    4. Create a configmap volume named `dictionary`
+    5. Create an associated volume mount
 3. Create a service manifest for your deployment named **hangman**
 4. Provision your deployment and service
 5. To play the game, you will need to launch the hangman CLI: